|The Carrie Nations - a fictional band from Beyond the Valley of the Dolls|

 Manchester's White Spirit were Sue Hampson, Pat Fitzgerald, Jan Heywood, and Julie Abbott – Abbott was the daughter of Alf Abbot, saxophonist the trad jazz band, The Derek Atkins Dixielanders.
 The trio (minus Fitzgerald) originally performed in church under a variety of names with Heywood singing lead and all members playing acoustic guitar.
 They settled on White Spirit before their first paying gigs at Abbey Hey Working Men's Club and the Three Crowns pub in the late 1960s.
 With a line-up of two guitars, bass, percussion (and four harmonies), the cut a demo at Eroica Studios in Altrincham.
 In 1972 they were taken under the wing of Jonathan King and went on, as The Angelettes, to release four singles and to perform background vocals on Bryan Ferry's These Foolish Things.

 More information, photos, music, and corrections are all welcome.
 I'm also looking for any information about Advert, Las Akelas (a Portuguese Ye-Ye band who released "Ratones de Belen" b/w "Campanas a ritmo"), The Angles, The Berkeley Sisters, Charisma, The Chicks, The Doll-fins, The Moving Girls, The Psychedelic Sounds, The Satin Dolls, New York's The Southern Comforts, The UFO's, Vendelly's (who released "Please Don't Tell Me Now"), or Vicky & the Rest.
+Click here to read about all-female bands of the 1970s!

 Follow Eric's Blog